Author: Dr. Jean-Paul Rodrigue

 Transportation safety issues are somewhat paradoxical.
 On the one hand, transportation modes and terminals are incrementally becoming safer as accident rates are declining.
 This is particularly the case for air transportation, in which safety performance has steadily improved despite substantial growth in the number of passengers being carried.
 Similar trends are observed for road transportation, particularly in developed economies, as fatality rates have declined.
 However, road transport safety remains a salient issue in developing economies where vehicle ridership is increasing and where enforcement of safety regulations is lacking.
 An enduring issue is, therefore, to ensure that transportation safety continues to improve through better modal and infrastructure design, operational practices, and the enforcement of existing regulations.

 Another prevalent matter concerns security practices that are now part of the business environment in which passenger and freight transport systems are evolving.
 Regulatory agencies impose most of these measures with consequences often challenging to assess, but always involving additional costs and delays for transport operators.
 A balance between security measures and the efficient flow of passengers and freight will need to be achieved through a variety of regulatory, operational, and technological innovations.
-The years since September 11, 2001, have underlined that security issues in transportation have played a more prevalent role.
+Ongoing and recurring issues concerning terrorism, piracy, theft, illegal trade, migration, and economic sanctions have underlined that security issues in transportation have played a more prevalent role.

-The observed gaps in mobility across groups remains a challenge since they are associated with differences in economic opportunities and social interactions.
-While there are differences in mobility according to gender and income, the contribution of transportation to these gaps is not clear since it can be their cause or consequence.
+The observed gaps in mobility across groups remain a challenge since they are associated with differences in economic opportunities and social interactions.
+While there are differences in mobility according to gender and income, the contribution of transportation to these gaps is not clear since it can be their consequence, not their cause.
 Income is the most relevant factor in mobility gaps, both for short (commuting) and long distances (tourism).
 The time spent commuting is also indicative of economic opportunities with longer times associated with fewer opportunities.
 Lower incomes are linked with less mobility and available transport options.
 Since income is an important element defining residential preferences, the spatial pattern of residential areas leads to differences in accessibility.
 High-income areas tend to have high accessibility, while the opposite is observed for low-income areas.
-The challenges remain the provision of transportation infrastructure and services that would help mitigate social gaps without resorting to social engineering and high subsidy levels.
+The challenges remain in the provision of transportation infrastructure and services that would help mitigate social gaps without resorting to social engineering and high subsidy levels, a process labeled transportation equity.

 New patterns of consumption, social interactions, and usage of transportation are also emerging.
-The rapid growth of e-commerce, including in developing economies such as China, has transformed retailing and the use of commercial space.
+The rapid growth of e-commerce has transformed retailing, consumer behavior, and the use of commercial space.
 With growing home deliveries, a footprint switch occurs from the retail stores to the distribution centers, involving different location patterns and forms of distribution.
-Vehicle sharing services, including bicycle and scooter pools, are changing how people are using transportation in a manner that breaks the conventional dichotomy between full vehicle ownership or the reliance on public transit.
+Vehicle-sharing services, including bicycle and scooter pools, are changing how people are using transportation in a manner providing an additional option to the conventional dichotomy between full vehicle ownership and reliance on public transit.

 2. Sustainability Challenges